Quantum Computing Made Easy

 The short answer is we do not know.

 Some researchers believe that quantum computers cannot solve NP-complete problems in polynomial time, but no definitive proof has been offered so far to support this position.

 Since the discovery of Shor’s algorithm, a great effort has been undertaken to find quantum algorithms that solve NP-complete problems in polynomial time.
 At the present time, we are still waiting for a possible solution.

 This blog post acts as a taster for the new book “Quantum Computing Made Easy”, which is sponsored by Satalia.

-Satalia is an optimisation company founded in 2007 by Dr Daniel Hulme.
-We solve hard problems using data science, optimisation and artificial intelligence, and were named a 2016 Gartner Cool Vendor.
+Satalia is an optimization company founded in 2007 by Dr Daniel Hulme.
+We solve hard problems using data science, optimization and artificial intelligence, and were named a 2016 Gartner Cool Vendor.